apache/fury-site/blog/2026-09-07-fory_kotlin_json.md

 val restored = json.fromJson(text, idType)
 ```

 Fory reconstructs `AccountId` through its validated constructor operation, so the `require` check still runs.
-The type token preserves the value-class identity even when the JVM represents it through a primitive carrier.
+Whether `AccountId` is boxed or represented by its underlying value on the JVM, the type token retains its declared Kotlin type.

 Unsigned integers retain their decimal representation, including the full `ULong` range.
 If an API requires 64-bit integers as JSON strings, build the runtime with `ForyJsonKotlin.builder().writeLongAsString(true)`.
 This applies to `Long` and `ULong`, including supported containers and value classes; readers accept quoted or unquoted integer tokens.

-Transparent mapping needs an unambiguous null representation.
-A nullable value class with a nullable underlying value has two distinct states that would both become JSON null, so that case requires a tagged custom codec.
-See the [type support table](/docs/json/kotlin#supported-kotlin-types) for other Kotlin types and their representations.
+Fory rejects automatic mapping for nullable value-class representations that make JSON null ambiguous; those cases require a tagged custom codec.
+See the [type support table](/docs/json/kotlin#supported-kotlin-types) for the detailed rules.

 ## Sealed Hierarchies and Annotations {#sealed-types-and-json-annotations}

-Annotating a sealed base with `JsonSubTypes` lets Fory infer the concrete alternatives from Kotlin metadata:
+Annotating a sealed base with `JsonSubTypes` lets Fory infer the permitted concrete subtypes from Kotlin's sealed-hierarchy metadata:

 ```kotlin
 import org.apache.fory.json.annotation.JsonSubTypes